compute-io/contributing/README.md

 	$ npm publish
 	```

-20. If the module is stable (an owner will confirm this during the module review), bump the version to a stable status.
+20. If the module is stable (an owner will confirm this during the module review), bump the version to a stable status (1.0.0).

 	``` bash
 	$ npm version major -m "[UPDATE] bump version."